phillydotnet/HandsOnLabs/2019/07/README.md

 ### Blazor page lifecycle
 We can take action when a Blazor page is loaded, still writing C# code that will be executed in the browser.

-Add the following function to the `@functions` section:
+Add the following function to the `@code` section:

     protected override async Task OnInitAsync()
     {